nadjadamtoft/CorporateSustainabilityPerformance/README.md

-# CorporateSustainabilityPerformance
+# CorporateSustainability
-How to use Computer-Aided Text Analysis and Natural Language Processing to measure Corporate Sustainability Performance
+How to use Computer-Aided Text Analysis and Natural Language Processing to measure Corporate Sustainability

 This is the code repository destined for the paper **"How to use Computer-Aided Text Analysis and Natural Language Processing to measure Corporate Sustainability Performance"**